-What can you do about fall allergies?
+What can you do to stop seasonal allergies?

 Thankfully, there are many ways to combat fall allergies.
 The most obvious, of course, is to avoid the source.
 If you have seasonal allergies in autumn, you may need to stay indoors as much as possible.
 That’s easier said than done, though, especially if you like apple picking, harvest festivals, pumpkin patches, and trick-or-treating.